 Peptides Studied for Weight Loss

 Weight loss is the area where peptide research has produced the clearest clinical wins — and the starkest evidence gaps.
-Semaglutide and tirzepatide are FDA-approved, backed by tens of thousands of trial participants, and represent genuine breakthroughs in obesity medicine.
+Semaglutide, tirzepatide, and liraglutide are FDA-approved, backed by large clinical programs, and represent genuine breakthroughs in obesity medicine.

 Retatrutide, Eli Lilly's investigational triple agonist (GIP/GLP-1/glucagon), is the most advanced next-generation candidate, with Phase 2 data showing up to 24.2% body weight loss and a large Phase 3 program (TRIUMPH) underway.
 It is not yet approved.